openSUSE/libeconf/README.md

 configuration file and merge all changes from /etc/_example_._suffix_.d/*._suffix_.
 So the user will automatically get improvements of the vendor, with the drawback, that they could be incompatible with the user made changes.
+If there is a file with the same name in /usr/_vendor_/_example_._suffix_.d/ and in /etc/_example_._suffix_.d/*._suffix_., the file in /usr/_vendor_/_example_._suffix_.d/ will completely ignored.

+To disable a configuration file supplied by the vendor, the recommended way is to place a symlink to /dev/null in the configuration directory in /etc/, with the same filename as the vendor configuration file.

 **Example 1**